Garm Beall, owner & designer

 RainChains.com has taken the original concept and expanded it into a broad line of products, incorporating both cup, link and even hybrid styles into their offerings.
 Using pure copper, brass and even aluminum for materials, our company has created a wide range of both styles and prices.

 Link designs are the closest to the original form.
 They tend to splash more than cup styles, and this may be important when they are considered for areas that are near doors, windows or walkways.
 From plain link chain (#3131) to more fancy combinations of shapes, link chains offer the most open, airy look and clean lines.
 They are often used with modern architectural designs, but also look appropriate in rustic settings like cabins and log homes.
 The Zen Loops (#6886) and Double Loops (#3130) chains have the strongest Asian design influence.

 Cup designs are an improvement over links chains in performance and efficiency.
 With open bottoms, they act as funnels, focusing the water from one cup down into the next one.
 Even in heavy rainfall, cup styles splash very little, so they can be placed anywhere.
 Cups come in many shapes and sizes, from the cute 2” Fluted Cups (#3103-A) to the massive XL Scallop Cup (#3104), the largest cup style available.
 RainChains.com also has themed chains that include the popular Hummingbird (#2940) rain chain.

-RainChains.com sells our cup chains in both standard (8 ½ feet) and by the foot.
+RainChains.com sells our cup chains in both standard lengths and by the foot.
 All link designs are sold by the foot.
-We offer a 100% satisfaction guarantee, free shipping on orders over $200, and we happily accomodate International orders.
+We offer a 100% satisfaction guarantee, FREE shipping on every order, every day, and we happily accomodate International orders.